 Bend the bra’s underwire until it fits right into the crease of your busts and not on top or away from the busts crease.
-If the breasts tissue is not fully contained in your cup then you need to go up a cup size.
+If the breast tissue is not fully contained in your cup, then you need to go up a cup size.

 4. Remove the underwire

 If you are not comfortable with the underwire itself or that you are too concerned about the harms caused by the bra then you probably no longer need it.
 You can remove the wire easily by following these steps,

 Materials needed: sewing needle, scissors, and sewing thread